shapeshed/shapeshed.com/content/posts/playing-bbc-radio-with-mpv.md

-{
-  "title": "Listening to BBC Radio with mpv",
-  "slug": "listening-to-bbc-radio-with-mpv",
-  "date": "2016-10-21T00:00:00+00:00",
++++
+date = "2016-10-21T00:00:00+00:00"
-  "description": "The BBC publishes high quality 320 kbps HLS AAC streams that can be used to listen to radio from the command-line using mpv.
-Here are the URLs and some aliases to start listening quickly.", "tags": [
+description = "The BBC publishes high quality 320 kbps HLS AAC streams that can be used to listen to radio from the command-line using mpv.
+Here are the URLs and some aliases to start listening quickly." slug = "listening-to-bbc-radio-with-mpv" tags = ["UNIX", "Linux"] title = "Listening to BBC Radio with mpv"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ## BBC Radio feeds